The South-Western Project (SWP) and is the single largest phase of the Masterplan for the redevelopment of Lord’s.

 An enlarged and deepened basement which will enable vehicles to make deliveries directly to catering facilities etc. underground, removing the need to use the Grace Gate entrance.

-There are several key reasons why the Club is choosing to develop this area of the Ground:
+There are several key reasons why the south-western corner of the Ground will be developed:

 The Tavern and Allen stands are no longer fit for purpose.
 They have poor accessibility with no passenger lifts, no facilities for people with disabilities, and limited catering and WC facilities.